da11an/da11an.github.io/_posts/2022-04-29-post-canoe.md

 This is how I knew it was time to build a canoe:

-- Canoing is fun but I didn't have a canoe.
+- Canoeing is fun but I didn't have a canoe.
 - Buying a canoe sounds fun, but I'd prefer a nice Wenonah at generic sporting store price.
 - YouTubers demonstrate cedar strip builds and it looks doable.
 - Ignore indications that it could take 500 hours, assume I can do it in 40.